Going multisite can expand your ministry, reach new people, and have a positive impact on multiple communities. It can also wreck your church.

 9. Downgraded Weekend Services

-When new campuses cannot create the experience a church is known for, either they become “second-rate” or established campuses are downgraded.
+When new campuses cannot create the experience a church is known for, they either become “second-rate,” or cause the already established campuses to be downgraded.

 Does your church run the risk of any of these as you consider new campuses?